Class Schedule

 For American Heart Association courses that include psychomotor skills such as ASLS, students must complete an in-person skills practice and testing session to obtain an AHA course completion card.
 With AHA Blended Learning, the skills practice and skills test are taken together during a Hands-on Skills Session after the student completes the eLearning portion online.

-This is the hands-on portion of the BLS/CPR training: Skills Sessions for In-Person Practice and Testing.
-You must complete part 1 to attend the skills session.
+This is the hands-on portion of the BLS/CPR training: You must complete Part 1 to attend the skills session.
 Go to HeartCode® BLS | AHA and complete the online learning, then bring your certificate to the skills session.
-You WILL be turned away and unable to complete the skills if you do not have your Heartcode Part 1 certificate.
+(The online Heartcode course is an additional fee paid directly to the AHA-$37.00)

 For American Heart Association courses that include psychomotor skills such as CPR, students must complete an in-person skills practice and testing session to obtain an AHA course completion card.
 With AHA Blended Learning, the skills practice and skills test are taken together during a Hands-on Skills Session after the student completes the eLearning portion online.